grunkgrunk/MidiMusicNetwork/README.md

 ## Showcase
 For now I have created a little track that demonstrates what the program can do.
-This is what the program looked like:
+This is what the program looked like when I created it:

 ![This what it looks like](/screenshot.png)

 Here you can listen to it:
 https://soundcloud.com/grunkn/midinetworkexperiment

-As you can hear, the beat is not steady at all.
+As you can hear, the beat is not steady at all and the melody is not really that good either.
 I hope to improve on this in the future.